oils-for-unix/oils/doc/oil-language-tour.md

   - With Ruby-like blocks
 - Expressions: for Python-like types
   - With a standard library of *builtin functions*
+- Languages for Data
+- A Runtime Shared By OSH and Oil

 ## Related Docs